 With so little difference between the games, which ones can we say are the best?

 We all have our favorites, and I enjoyed all the Pokémon games to an extent.
 However, after some careful thinking, I have come up with my ranking of all the mainline Pokémon games.

 Whereas Pokémon Black 2 and White 2 lacked the ambition, Ultra Sun and Ultra Moon lack the innovation.
-The third and fourth game in the seventh generation of Pokémon games, Ultra Sun and Ultra Moon are mostly the same games as the original Sun and Moon.
+The third and fourth games in the seventh generation of Pokémon games, Ultra Sun and Ultra Moon, are mostly the same games as the original Sun and Moon.

 The gameplay is the same, the story is mostly the same, the graphics are the same, and the Pokémons are the same.
 While there are added features in Ultra Sun and Ultra Moon, like Team Rainbow Rocket, the games are still probably the least different “third” game in any Pokémon generation.